konvajs/site/source/docs/selectors/Select_by_id.md

-title: Select Shape by id Tutorial
+title: HTML5 Canvas Select Shape by id Tutorial
 ---

 To select a shape by id with Konva, we can use the `find()` method using the # selector.